Trauma-Informed Design & Research Training

 - Developing a simple trauma-aware engagement or distress protocol

+The final module supports teams to respond when distress arises and to integrate learning into their real work context.
 Participants are introduced to guiding principles for responding with care and clarity, alongside optional, consent-based grounding practices and tools for planning next steps.

 Key focus: